EBZebra/docs/edge/source/guide/about.md

 * **[&lt;usedwforscanning&gt;](../guide/configreference?usedwforscanning)** controls whether to 'use DataWedge (DW) for scanning' or to go through Enterprise Browser APIs. **Applies to Android only**.

 ###New Guides
-* **[DataWedge Usage Guide](../guide/datawedge)** details the steps required to use DataWedge for barcode scanning instead of the Enterprise Browser APIs.
+* **[DataWedge Usage Guide](../guide/datawedge)** details the steps required to use DataWedge for barcode scanning instead of the Enterprise Browser APIs and for switching between the two.

 * **[Keycode Mapping Guide](../guide/keycapture)** explains how to remap Android keys to ensure that  keycode values are delivered to apps as expected.